• Skip to primary navigation

 Yes, I said my TWO favorite foods because I honestly can’t decide between them.
 I think I might have a bit of a chocolate problem!

 These chocolate chip cookies were over 10 years in the making.
-I baked my first chocolate chip cookie when I was around 11 or 12 years old.
-Initially, I followed the same recipe as many others… the original Tollhouse Chocolate Chip cookie recipe listed on the back of every Nestle Chocolate Chip bag.
+I baked my first chocolate chip cookie when I was around 11 years old.
+Initially, I followed the same recipe as many others, the original Tollhouse Chocolate Chip cookie recipe listed on the back of every Nestle Chocolate Chip bag.
 I made them so much that my brother started volunteering me for the local bake sales.

 Over the years I slowly began making changes to the original recipe until it was perfect.